 Josem’s experience of using data and analysis to uncover cheating in online poker was a key inspiration for the 20th Century Fox movie ‘Runner Runner‘.
 In the movie, Justin Timberlake’s character – based in part on Michael Josem – travelled to live in the sunny Caribbean – which is basically just like the Isle of Man.

-Subsequent to leaving PokerStars in early 2017, Josem left the online gaming industry, and as a start-up entrepreneur, served as the Head of Customer Growth for Jobhawk, an Android and iOS app which connects workers with jobs in the building and construction industry.
-In that role, he provided customer service across many different channels, and led an online digital marketing campaign helping to empower blue collar workers.
+After leaving PokerStars in early 2017, Josem left the online gaming industry, and as a start-up entrepreneur, served as the Head of Customer Growth for Jobhawk, an Android and iOS app which connected workers with jobs in the building and construction industry.
+In that role, he provided customer service across many different channels, and led an online digital marketing campaign helping to empower blue-collar workers.

-He has also helped to promote the rejuvenation of central Douglas with Kelproperties Ltd., and formerly did some part-time work for the Manx Cooperative Society to connect with various local charities on the Isle of Man.
+He has also helped promote the rejuvenation of central Douglas with Kelproperties Ltd., and formerly worked part-time for the Manx Cooperative Society to connect with various local charities on the Isle of Man.

 Community Engagement

-He is a volunteer speaker and helps to maintain graves for the the Commonwealth War Graves Commission, and is also a member of the Commonwealth War Graves Foundation.
+He is a volunteer speaker and helps to maintain graves on the Isle of Man for the Commonwealth War Graves Commission (CWGC), and is also a member of the Commonwealth War Graves Foundation.
+You can book Michael for a talk for your business, school, or community group about the Isle of Man and Commonwealth war stories through the CWGC website here.

 Sport

-Michael is a member of Isle of Man Netball, and has previously served as the Captain and Team Manager of the Men’s Isle of Man Netball Team.
+Josem is a member of Isle of Man Netball and served as the Captain of the Men’s Isle of Man Netball Team in the first match against Guernsey.
 His preferred position is Goal Shooter.

-Michael is also a member of Douglas Rugby Club and British Cycling.
+Josem is a member of FC Isle of Man which competes in the North West Counties Football League.
+He is also a member of British Cycling.
 Beyond the Isle of Man, he remains a member of the Hawthorn Football Club and the Melbourne Cricket Club.

 Michael has a long-term leasehold on his home at 1 Hillary Wharf, South Quay, Douglas, IM1 5BL.